apache/echarts-doc/en/api/echarts.md

 {{ target: echarts }}
 # echarts(Object)

-Global echarts bject，can be obtained by introducing `echarts.js` in script label or through  `require('echarts')` in AMD environment.
+Global echarts object, can be obtained by introducing `echarts.js` in script label or through  `require('echarts')` in AMD environment.

 ## init(Function)
 ```js